max-block/mb-base1/README.md

 # mb-base1

-A base for web applications on Python.
-FastAPI + pymongo + pyTelegramBotAPI
+A base for web applications on Python
+- FastAPI
+- pymongo
+- pyTelegramBotAPI